sailingthroughemotion/sailingthroughemotion.github.io/index.md

 # About Me

-I have been drawing for as long as I can remember myself, constantly itching to re-create and embellish the things around me.
-From the bold simplicity of corporate fonts to the eccentric figures of animated characters, there isn't one thing that we see as media that design hasn't touched, and there isn't one thing that I don't want to sink my hands into.
+*Why graphic design?

+It is one thing to be able to draw to depict, but what does it mean to truly have a good eye?
+To pick up on the evocative elements of a composition without so much as touching the subject matter is such a magical moment — to be able to recognize not why we’re looking, but why we looked.
+So, then — how could it not be graphic design?

-What is "paccvetbl"?
+*What is "paccvetbl"?

 Read in cyrillic, рассветы means "sunrises".
 They're something to look forward to.

 [Click here to download my resume.](https://drive.google.com/uc?export=download&id=144HQDMpjsvQxfHBvKlN8Fs-ID0YF9Ejl)